Do You Pay Taxes on a Construction Loan?

 Consider DSCR loan programs for investment property construction to maximize both financing flexibility and tax benefits.

-Tax Treatment Comparison: Residence vs. Investment
+How Do Tax Treatment Comparison: Residence and.
+Investment Compare?

 The tax implications differ substantially based on how you'll use the property: